okaiso-uc/waph-okaiso/labs/lab1/README.md

          ![phpprogram](Images/phpprogram.jpg)

-       Below is another php program with a my name in the data:
+       Below is another php program with  my name in the data:

        ![echoprogram](Images/echoprogram.jpg)